Juvenile Arrest in New Jersey

 New Jersey Juvenile Defense Attorney – Anthony N. Palumbo

 Police officers, prosecutors, and court officials have a lot of discretion in deciding how to handle juvenile arrests, which makes it important for a juvenile defendant to be represented by an attorney who’s familiar with juvenile court procedures and who has a good reputation with local law enforcement officers, prosecutors, and judges.

-I am Anthony N. Palumbo, a partner at the law firm of Palumbo & Renaud and a New Jersey juvenile defense attorney with more than 35 years of legal experience as a county and municipal prosecutor, a public defender, and a private criminal defense attorney.
+I am Anthony N. Palumbo, a partner at The Law Offices of Anthony N. Palumbo and a New Jersey juvenile defense attorney with more than 35 years of legal experience as a county and municipal prosecutor, a public defender, and a private criminal defense attorney.
 My background on both sides of the law and my strong reputation among local police and court officials gives my clients an edge that only an experienced local attorney can provide.
 To find out how I can help in your case and to schedule a free and confidential consultation, contact me today at 1-866-664-8118 or through the email form on my website.